jillusc/Blackpool-Tower/README.md

 * select Pages in the pane on the left
 * source is set to 'Deploy from a branch' and the main branch is selected with the folder set to / (root)
 * click Save
+The website can be viewed here [The Blackpool Tower](https://jillusc.github.io/Blackpool-Tower/index.html)

 ## Credits
 Code credits: